 If you haven’t used a payday loan, you’ve probably heard of them.
 Used by those who need some money, fast, to pay off a forgotten bill or an unexpected expense, payday loans seem like a lifeline, but can be a way to sink into more debt.

-If you’re an NHS employee looking for a fair, affordable short-term loan, then contact us at Salad Money, or keep reading to find out more about payday loans.
+If you’re an NHS or public sector worker looking for a fair, affordable short-term loan, then contact us at Salad Money, or keep reading to find out more about payday loans.

 What is a payday loan?

 Payday loans, also known as short-term loans, are a way to borrow money when you need a quick-fire cash injection.
 They are often a small amount of money in comparison to other types of loan.
 So, for instance, you may take a payday loan between £100 - £1000 to tide you over for a few months or less.
 Once you take out a payday loan, you will have to pay back the balance plus interest.

 Often they are used for sudden, unexpected costs you can’t pay for out of your own salary or savings.
 This could be anything from an emergency boiler repair to fixing an issue with your car.

 Most of the time, you will have to allow the loan company to take payment from your debit card on the day your next salary payment is due.
 However, some lenders will let you pay them back over a longer period of time – often up to six months.

 Payday loans tend to be easier to get than other loans, but interest rates can be a lot higher than other forms of credit.

 Potentially, yes, if accessing your credit file to make an assessment. .